taublast/Doom.Mobile/README.md

 ## Dev Notes

+* You normally need to use `Doom.sln` to play.
 * Projects are separated into shared code and MAUI implementation.
+You can add another implementation, for example for Avalonia, by referencing the shared project.
-* The original ManagedDoom Silk for Windows implementation was kept to serve as a development reference.
+* The original ManagedDoom Silk for Windows implementation was kept to serve as a development reference inside `Doom-Dev.sln`.
 * iOS simulator M-chip compatible.
 * iOS real device requires interpreter OFF to work with System.Threadig.Tasks.Parellel.